laxmikant-ainapure/upcxx/INSTALL.md

   Free Software Foundation GCC (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work (smp and udp conduits)

+    In order to use a debugger on macOS, we advise you to enable "Developer Mode".
+This is a system setting, not directly related to UPC\+\+.
+    Developer Mode may already be enabled, for instance if one granted Xcode permission when it asked to enable it.
+If not, then an Administrator must run `DevToolsSecurity -enable` in Terminal.
+This mode allows *all* users to use development tools, including the `lldb` debugger.
+If that is not desirable, then use of debuggers will be limited to members of the `_developer` group.
+An internet search for `macos _developer group` will provide additional information.

 * Linux/x86\_64 with one of the following compilers:
     - Gnu g++ 6.4.0 or newer
     - clang 4.0.0 or newer (with libstdc++ from gcc-6.4.0 or newer)